Maxbitcoinn/Figma-MCP_/readme.md

 - `set_default_connector` - Set a copied FigJam connector as the default connector style for creating connections (must be set before creating connections)
 - `create_connections` - Create FigJam connector lines between nodes, based on prototype flows or custom mapping

+### Component-first workflow

+Reuse what's already been published before drawing new geometry:

+- `get_local_components` - Audit the components defined in the current file (including variant metadata) so you can reuse them instead of rebuilding patterns.
+- `get_team_components` - Discover published components from enabled team libraries; grab keys here before instantiating remote patterns.
+- `get_styles` - List local shared styles and plan to apply them with the style tools to keep tokens consistent.
+- `apply_paint_style` - Apply a shared paint style to a set of nodes using the keys discovered above.
+- `apply_text_style` - Apply a shared text style to text nodes while keeping fonts in sync with the design system.
+- `create_component_instance` - Instantiate a component using a key from the local document or a team library; rely on this before resorting to manual rectangles or frames.
+- `get_instance_overrides` - Capture overrides from a source instance so they can be propagated safely.
+- `set_instance_overrides` - Apply captured overrides to matching instances after confirming they share the same component lineage.
+- `create_component_from_selection` - When you truly need a new pattern, wrap the selection into a component immediately for future reuse.

+When instantiating a shared asset, call `get_team_components` (or `get_local_components`) to capture the component key, ensure the library is enabled, and then place it with `create_component_instance`.
+If the library lacks what you need, build the pattern once, promote it with `create_component_from_selection`, and keep subsequent copies in sync through instances and shared styles.

 ### Creating Elements

+- Use these direct-creation tools when no reusable component or shared style fits the task.

 - `create_rectangle` - Create a new rectangle with position, size, and optional name
 - `create_frame` - Create a new frame with position, size, and optional name